-Mission: The School of Joint Strategic Studies (SJSS) prepares joint warfighters to be strategic leaders through a joint senior level course of study in the use of the Information instrument of power and Cyberspace domain.
+Mission: The College of Information and Cyberspace (CIC) Joint Professional Military Education (JPME) program prepares joint warfighters to be strategic leaders through a joint senior level course of study in the use of the Information instrument of power and Cyberspace domain.

-The College of Information and Cyberspace's (CIC) JPME curriculum focuses on the information/cyberspace instrument of national security.
+The CIC's JPME curriculum focuses on the information/cyberspace instrument of national security.
 It provides graduate-level education to senior military and civilian leaders with an emphasis on the military, government, and private sector dimensions of information/cyberspace as a critical component of national security strategy.
 The CIC program concentrates on developing the habits of mind, conceptual foundations, and cognitive faculties graduates will need at their highest level of strategic responsibility.